antvis/G2/site/docs/manual/core/interaction/scrollbarFilter.en.md

 ### Dual-Axis Scrollbar

-This example demonstrates how to use scrollbars on both X and Y axes simultaneously:
+This example demonstrates how to use scrollbars on both X and Y axis simultaneously:

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';